GEOSWRL/GPHY504_Lab/README.md

 1. $ git push origin main

 ## That should have worked.
 Refresh your browser and make sure the GitHub read me file updated.

+## How cool!
+Do you see your name?
+This is just a short example highlighting how working in GitHub can be an amazing, collaborative work experience.
+However, GitHub has many other benefits.
+Let's explore a few.

+1. You should see two other contents of the "GPHY504_Lab".
+One named "Baseball_Decades.csv" and the other "Lab00_Fall2022.ipynb".
+We are going to work with these two files.
+1. Right click on the .ipynb file Lab00.
+Click copy, and then press paste in the contents of the GPHY504_Lab folder.
+Give it a descriptive name such as "Maddie Lab 00".
+1. Double click on your newly created .ipynb to open it, and start working through the lab.
+Make sure to answer the questions within the .ipynb!
+1. Once you are done, make sure to save your .ipynb.
+Click on "file" in the upper left and download your notebook.
+You will turn this in for your lab!
+1. Next, navigate back to your terminal window, and use the same steps as above to add your changes back to the original lab.
+Refresh the GitHub page to make sure your changes were saved.